Billplz/Billplz-for-Nextpost-Instagram/README.md

 2. Set **API Key**, **X Signature Key** & Collection ID
 3. Save Changes

-Note: You may also need to setup for the individual courses accordingly to enable the enrolment method.

 ## Troubleshooting

 * Please make sure you have enabled X Signature Key properly on your [Billplz Account Settings](https://www.billplz.com/enterprise/setting)